awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 + Electronic Design Automation \(EDA\)
 + Relational database workloads

 `z1d.metal` instances provide your applications with direct access to physical resources of the host server, such as processors and memory\.
-These instances are well suited for the following:
-+ Workloads that require access to low\-level hardware features \(for example, Intel VT\) that are not available or fully supported in virtualized environments
-+ Applications that require a non\-virtualized environment for licensing or support

 For more information, see [Amazon EC2 z1d Instances](https://aws.amazon.com/ec2/instance-types/z1d)\.